Hispanic and Latino Americans in politics: 2016 presidential election

 During the 2016 presidential election, Univision carried out a voter registration campaign (#VotaConmigo) to increase Latino voter participation.
 In February 2016, Univision announced its attempts to register over 3 million new Latino voters, based on the number of Latinos that became eligible to vote since the last presidential election in 2012.
-Jessica Herrera-Flanigan, Univision's executive Vice President, stated to the Washington Post, "As a media company, we have the ability to educate and tell people whats happening on air and off air...We have the voice."
+Jessica Herrera-Flanigan, Univision's executive vice president, stated to the Washington Post, "As a media company, we have the ability to educate and tell people whats happening on air and off air...We have the voice."
 Following their campaign announcement, the television network broadcast commercials, encouraging people to call the citizenship hotline, National Association of Latino Elected and Appointed Officials (NALEO).
-In the next month, William Valdes, cohost of Despierta America, a morning segment, hosted a Facebook Live, talking about his U.S. citizenship process.
+In the next month, William Valdes, co-host of Despierta America, a morning segment, hosted a Facebook Live, talking about his U.S. citizenship process.
 That day, NALEO received 20,000 calls, surpassing the other days' average of 100 calls.
 Univision ended up registering over 200,000 new Latinos to vote in 2016.

 Criticism

-A Washington Post op-ed, by Callum Brochers, argued that Univision's campaigns are designed to help the Democratic party, not to help Latinos become politically involved.
-As evidence, Callum, revealed that Haim Saban, Univisions' chairman, has consistently donated money to the Democratic party.
-In the 2016 election, Haim Saban donated $2.5 million to Priorities USA Action, a super Political Action Committee(PAC), that supported Hilary Clintons campaign.
-Ken Oliver-Mendez, a director of an organization that tracks liberal bias, also shared that Univision broadcasts liberal leaning news as Republicans are not covered fairly within the platform.
-In the 2020 presidential election, Donald Trumps campaign called Univision, "Leftist propaganda".
-However, Univision has continuously stated that it is a non-partisan, television network.
+A Washington Post op-ed by Callum Brochers argued that Univision's campaigns are designed to help the Democratic party, not to help Latinos become politically involved.
+As evidence, Callum, revealed that Haim Saban, Univision's chairman, has consistently donated money to the Democratic party.
+In the 2016 election, Haim Saban donated $2.5 million to Priorities USA Action, a super Political Action Committee (PAC), that supported Hilary Clintons campaign.
+Ken Oliver-Mendez, director of an organization that tracks liberal bias, also shared that Univision broadcasts liberal-leaning news, as Republicans are not covered fairly within the platform.
+In the 2020 presidential election, Donald Trump's campaign called Univision "leftist propaganda".
+However, Univision has continuously stated that it is a non-partisan network.

 Spanish-language media and politics

-Latinos are an increasingly important demographic in American politics, yet they still face significant barriers to engagement and representation.
+Latinos are an increasingly important demographic in American politics, but they still face significant barriers to engagement and representation.
 Understanding the complex factors that shape Latino political behavior and mobilization is essential in understanding Latino representation in politics.